FabioDefilippo/tty-smart/README.md

 ```
 ./tty-smart
 ```
 2. use numeric options to interact;

+3. use the left button of yout touchpad or mouse to select and copy a filename, then the right button to paste in your option;

-3. use the option 'exit' to quit (gpm service will stop);
+4. use the option 'exit' to quit (gpm service will stop);